We are screening clients rigorously to make sure we stay in line with the Government regulations.

 I will not be using blankets but will have more sheets and a table warmer available for comfort.

-I apologize for the long e-mail but I feel that everyone should be well informed to make this a success for all of us.
+I apologize for the information overload but I feel that everyone should be well informed to make this a success for all of us.

-You are welcome to book appointments online or call me to help you.
+You are welcome to book appointments online or call us to help you.

 Just a friendly reminder to fill out your COVID-19 form (attached to your e-mail reminder) 2 days prior to your arrival to avoid cancellation of your appointment.